 As a student at the University you are expected adhere to the Code of Student Conduct.
-The University's Student Code of Conduct can be found at http://studentconduct.rutgers.edu/university-code-of-student-conduct repeatedly interrupts either the instructor's ability to teach or student learning.
-The classroom extends to any setting where a student is engaged in work toward academic credit or satisfaction of programbased requirements or related activities."
+The University's Student Code of Conduct can be found at http://studentconduct.rutgers.edu/university-code-of-student-conduct engaged in work toward academic credit or satisfaction of programbased requirements or related activities."